-When the key is turned to the I I position, the SRS indicator light will come on for about six seconds, to show normal system operation, and then turn off.
-See Supplemental Restraint System section on page 24-27.
+When the key is turned to the "II" position, the SRS indicator light will come on for about six seconds, to show normal system operation, and then turn off.
+See Supplemental Restraint System section on pages 24 - 27.

 Canada

 Daytime Running Lights (DRL) Indicator Light